 Onions and peppers raw in a black pan on the left.
 Onions and peppers cooked in a black pan on the right.

 4. After the meat has cooked, remove it and set aside.
 Strain the stock from the whole spices and then add the turmeric, salt, pepper and tomato paste in.
-Mix well and add some water if you need to adjust the total amount of liquid you need for the rice you're cooking.
-You can do this in a pot or a bowl.
+Mix well and add some water if you need to adjust the total amount of liquid you need (Make sure you follow my exact amount in the recipe card!).
 The colour of the stock should be a deep orange.

 Red broth in a measuring cup